amolenk/AirportMesh/README.md

 docker-compose -f "src/docker-compose.yml" up -d --build
 ```

 The front-end is designed to be run locally.
-Start it in development mode to connect to the local back-end services:
+Start it in development mode to connect to the local back-end services (from the /src folder):

 ```
 npm run start:dev